macklab/3DSPACE/README.md

 [Docker](https://www.docker.com/community-edition) installed and running.

 ## Getting Started
 0. You don't need this repository downloaded!
-Just start from step 1.
+Just start from step 1 and Docker will download necessary files.
 1. Install [Docker](https://www.docker.com/community-edition) and ensure it is running.
-2. Create a folder where the images will be placed after being generated
+2. Create a folder where the images will be placed after being generated.
-3. Open a terminal window (Windows: Command Prompt, Mac: Terminal)
+3. Open a terminal window (Windows: Command Prompt, Mac: Terminal).
 4. To generate your first set of images run this command.
 Replace the the entire [REPLACE ME!] section with the path to the folder you made for the images.
 ```